AI For Parent Access Calls

 iando.ai captures the reason for the call, age band, timing, location preference, callback number, and whether the caller is asking about a same-day visit, online check-in, records, billing, or a clinical concern.

-It uses clinic-approved language for nonclinical questions and routes emergency-level, nurse-review, physician-review, or unsupported questions according to the clinic's policy.
+It uses clinic-approved language for hours, wait-time expectations, online check-in, insurance, forms, school notes, and other nonclinical questions while sending emergency-level, nurse-review, physician-review, or unsupported questions through the clinic's approved path.

 Create a useful next-step summary